Last Updated on Samuel Franklinby

 The Tinkerer cards are as follows and shown in level order:

 - Energising Tonic (Starting): Double losses in Gloomhaven are always tough to fit into a deck given if you don’t have the right opportunity you end up using a default action instead.
-This means the double losses must have significant power to be considered and Energising Tonic top and bottom simply don’t offer enough to warrant consideration as we have abundance of other heal options and rarely will we need a large move action.
+This means the double losses must have significant power to be considered and Energising Tonic top and bottom simply don’t offer enough to warrant consideration as we have abundance of other heal options and rarely will we need a large move action for our role.

 - Enhancement Field (Starting): A staple card that is perfectly average when compared to other Gloomhaven classes at level 1 with an attack 3 value.
-Being able to cast this at 3 range makes it a reliable attack from start to end of a scenario and the bottom provides invaluable utility to ourselves and allies when used correctly, particularly if that ally is casting an area of effect attack.
+Being able to cast this at 3 range makes it a reliable attack from start to end of a scenario and the bottom provides invaluable utility to ourselves and allies when the time is right.
 The initiative of this card makes this impractical by itself though so if you intend to use the bottom always pair it with a low initiative card.

 - Harmless Contraption (Starting): While summons can be fun to use and the Tinkerer has many of them in most scenarios they are more trouble than they are worth.
-That being said the decoy can be an okay decoy for a few turns at the right time and casting this towards the end of the scenario is an easy 2 experience at lower levels.
-Having the bottom heal provides some good utility for turns you don’t need to move although is not particularly powerful at only 2 heal.
+That being said the decoy can be an okay option to absorb damage for a few turns at the right time and casting this towards the end of the scenario is an easy 2 experience at lower levels as well.
+Having the bottom heal also provides some good utility for turns you don’t need to move although is not particularly powerful at only 2 heal.

-- Hook Gun (Starting): Another average card from your starting hand that is unlikely to be a regular feature in your scenario deck given the uses for pull overall are quite niche and the damage is only 2.
-That being said in looting based scenarios this might sneak into your deck to provide your team some additional loot cards.
+- Hook Gun (Starting): Another average card from your starting choices that is unlikely to be a regular feature in your scenario deck given the uses for pull are quite niche and the damage is only 2.
+That being said in looting based scenarios this might sneak into your deck to provide your team some additional loot cards if your party lacks loot actions otherwise.

-- Ink Bomb (Starting): A strong card that gives us a deadly loss attack and a reliable move 4 until we determine the time is right to absorb the loss of this card.
-Hitting 2 enemies minimum should be the goal when using the attack portion of this card as 3 is quite rare depending on the scenario.
+- Ink Bomb (Starting): A strong card that gives us a deadly loss attack and a reliable move 4 until we determine the time is right to utilise the top loss of this card.
+Hitting 2 enemies minimum should be the goal when using the attack portion of this card as 3 is quite rare depending on the scenario and number of party members.
 In order to do so you’ll need to consider pairing this with a fast card if enemies are already in position for a perfect ink bomb at the end of a previous round.
 Dark generation is a useful secondary effect of this attack for some classes but not the core consideration of this card by any means.

-- Proximity Mine (Starting): While this ties into theme of the Tinkerer character perfectly it simply is more effort than worth your trouble for the reward it gives like your other trap based cards.
+- Proximity Mine (Starting): While this ties into theme of the Tinkerer character perfectly it simply is more effort than worth your trouble for the reward it gives which is a theme that repeats across our trap based cards.
 The high damage of 6 can be used effectively if you are an experienced Gloomhaven player though and understand enemy AI or you can look to pair it with a push or pull action from your team.
-There will be some rare occasions that it sometimes works but given it is a loss combined with its awkward to use initiative you won’t be including this in your hand for long.
+There will be some rare occasions that it sometimes works but given it is a loss combined with its awkward to use initiative you won’t be including this in your hand for long and when it is part of your scenario cards will be relegated to solely a move card.

 - Restorative Mist (Starting): Offering the Tinkerer a double heal card and some movement this is a fantastic utility card for both the healing options and low initiative value to help us have a quick turn.
-The bottom is perfect for scenarios that feature lots of poison in particular and we still get to move if necessary.
+The bottom is perfect for scenarios that feature lots of poison in particular and we still get to move if necessary to keep up with our allies..

-- Stun Shot (Starting): A basic utility card that gives us a reusable stun in our hand to protect allies and pairs perfectly with the 20 initiative to disable a dangerous foe.
-Move 4 is also a nice backup to have but consider carefully if you want to give up the stun for that movement.
+- Stun Shot (Starting): A basic utility card that gives us a reusable stun in our hand to protect allies and pairs perfectly with the 20 initiative to disable a dangerous foe most of the time regardless of your other card choice.
+Move 4 is also a nice backup to have but consider carefully if you want to give up the stun for that movement given how powerful stuns can be.

-- Toxic Bolt (Starting): One of our highly useful level 1 cards with a decent damage on the top that has the benefit of allowing us to poison an enemy.
-While we don’t really have a use for the earth that this generates its likely someone in our team (like a Spellweaver or Cragheart) will appreciate the easy generation.
+- Toxic Bolt (Starting): One of our highly useful level 1 cards with damage, good range and allowing us to poison an enemy.
+While we don’t really have a use for the earth element that this generates its likely someone in our team (like a Spellweaver or Cragheart) will appreciate it.
 While the bottom isn’t quite as useful given we want to be repeating the top action it’s a nice end of scenario attack to secure a kill we need and gain some experience in the process.
 18 initiative also adds some great utility to this card as its one of our fastest cards available.

 - Potent Potables (Starting): This is definitely a viable card to bring along with a fantastic top action in specific circumstances giving us greater healing potency across multiple turns and works nicely with area of effect heals (like Restorative Mist) although sometimes the gain will be lost on allies that are only slightly damaged or impacted by poison.
 Move 3 rounds out this card nicely although the middle initiative can cause us some headaches in planning our turns.

 - Reviving Shock (Starting): A solid level 1 attacking focused card that provides a total of 4 damage provided we can get within 3 range of 2 enemies which is generally not a problem in any party size.
-Combining this with Enhancement Field is also a staple damage combo for the early game Tinkerer.
+Combining this with Enhancement Field is also a staple damage combo for the early game Tinkerer on turns where movement isn’t necessary.
 The bottom large heal is also nice to have when necessary although is a burn card that should only be used for emergencies or at the end of a scenario to get the easy experience gain.

 - Volatile Concoction (Starting): Offers little in its top and bottom actions as they are both situational to be effective and even in these situations it is a lacking result for the effort involved.
 Creating a trap for example to apply poison and damage is just an attack with extra steps while a discarded card recovery simply isn’t impactful enough to trade our own action for.
 While it becomes slightly better with ice this is simply not something you can expect to have often enough without specific allies but they generally have better uses for it.